TheStaticTurtle/fastview/README.md

 - Click the panel name to rename it; loading a file sets the name automatically from the filename
 - Grid layout adjusts automatically: 1–3 → 1 row, 4 → 2×2, 5–9 → 3 columns

+### Loading files
+- Click the empty panel area or drag & drop a video file onto it
+- Double-click a loaded panel to replace its file
+- New files loaded mid-playback automatically seek to the correct offset-adjusted position and join playback immediately

 ### Sync
 Every panel is synced to the **primary** video.
 The primary's playhead is the clock — all other panels follow it with a configurable time offset.